 Financial Economics pathway

 The Financial Economics pathway embraces subjects such as asset-pricing and corporate finance, the design and regulation of securities markets, corporate financial policy and the impact of financial markets on real economic activity.
 Doctoral students engage with research in key topics in finance, which may include asset pricing, corporate finance and financial economics.

 The Management Research pathway is built on coursework and research in theories of organisations, institutions, strategy, and markets, focuses on using both quantitative and qualitative methods.

 The DPhil thesis should not exceed 100,000 words and must be a substantial contribution in management research or financial economics.
-You may adopt a range of methodologies and approaches, but your contribution in the field of theory, methodology or empirical results should be relevant enough to be published as a book, or as a series of academic articles.
+You may choose from a range of methodologies and approaches, but your contribution in the field of theory, methodology or in terms of your empirical results should be relevant enough to be published as a book, or as a series of academic articles.